Skip to content

 Example Scenarios

 A family with a trip booked on a forecast-winds day: They were nervous about a 15-knot forecast.
 Their captain told them inshore flats would be fine and they launched on schedule.
 The bay was slightly choppy but easily manageable.
 They caught fish and the kids never noticed the wind except as a pleasant breeze.
+The captain worked the lee side of Fort De Soto where conditions were even calmer.

 A solo angler whose nearshore trip got cancelled: He switched to a private inshore flats booking on the same day.
 He’d wanted snapper but ended up with redfish and trout in conditions that were better than any nearshore trip could have offered that day.
+The private flats trip ran on schedule while every nearshore and offshore boat stayed at the dock.

 A group who’d had a trip cancelled in Destin by weather: They specifically chose St. Pete for their next fishing vacation because of the protected water reputation.
 On their trip morning, the Gulf was rough and the offshore boats were staying in.
 Their flats trip launched on schedule.
+The captain worked sheltered flats and channel edges.
+They caught fish all morning.

 Book This Trip